Key Takeaways

 Best condo insurance companies in Florida

-Cypress, Homeowners Choice and Kin are the best companies for HO-6 condo insurance in Florida, based on a combination of price, financial strength and availability to new customers.
+Cypress, Homeowners Choice and Kin are the best companies for HO-6 condo insurance in Florida, based on price, financial strength and availability to new customers.

-If you’re not familiar with the term, an HO-6 is homeowners insurance designed specifically for unit owners in condominiums and co-ops.
+If you’re not familiar with the term, an HO-6 is home insurance designed specifically for unit owners in condominiums and co-ops.

 Cypress offers the state’s cheapest condo insurance, charging rates that average $96 a month, according to filings with the Florida Office of Insurance Regulation (FLOIR).
 Kin’s rates are not available in FLOIR’s database.